 b. shall include the Source field set to '0' (the floor participant is the source);

+3. shall store the Granted Party's Identity, SSRC of granted floor participant and the audio SSRC of talker;

-3. should start the optional timer T103 (End of RTP media); and
+4. should start the optional timer T103 (End of RTP media); and

-4. shall remain in the 'U: queued' state.
+5. shall remain in the 'U: queued' state.